philipa18/Twixer/README.md

 # Twixer

 A website, written in React, that allows for browsing of the top streams on Twitch and Mixer.

 To-do:

-- Filter results by stream source (i.e: Twitch or Mixer)
+- Allow for important resources (i.e: Game being played)to be seen on both types of stream
 - Beautify
 - Allow browsing by game
 - Implement search
-- Add other stream sources (?Youtube)
+- Add other stream sources (Youtube?)